sergueyarellano/tddpractice/docs/b.part3.md

 })
 ```

-The extra mapping methods, hashes and rows are provided by [cucumber](https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/data_table_interface.md)
+The extra mapping methods, hashes, and rows are provided by [cucumber](https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/data_table_interface.md)

-I think the signature of `complyWith` should be the same as the signature of `isValidInterface`, remember?
+I think the signature of `complyWith` should be the same as the signature of `isValidInterface`.

 `complyWith :: (Object, Object) -> Boolean`

-Let's TDD again to implement this method
+Let's TDD again to implement this method.

 # TDD is a discipline with high rewards